facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 	</div>

-	Out of gamut colors can produce negative solutions that we must trim and treat as zero concentration.
+	Out of gamut colors can produce negative solutions or solutions that exeed 1, these values must be cliped to stay within range.
 This trimming of the concentrations can attenuate the intensity of out-of-gamut colors, but we've also added a solution to compensate for this later.

 4. To better handle colors outside the sRGB gamut, once we've decomposed the out-of-gamut color to a reflectance curve, we convert it to XYZ and get the difference between it and the original and save this residual.
 Residuals occur when